BruteFIR

 If you specify two filters, the rendering will be double-buffered, meaning that the eq module will keep one coefficient active in the filter(s), and render to the other, and switch when ready.
 This means that there is no risk of playing an incomplete equalizer, which can cause some noise (usually in the form of a beep), thus it is recommended to use double-buffered mode if the equalizer will be altered in runtime.
 In the filter configuration and when referring to the equalizer in the CLI, the first of the two coefficients should then be used.

 In run-time, equalizers can be modified through the CLI.
 An example: lmc eq 0 mag 20/-10, 4000/10 will set the magnitude to -10 dB at 20 Hz and +10 dB at 4000 Hz for equalizer for coefficient 0.
 Instead of mag, phase can be given.
-The command lmc eq "eq-1" info will list the current settings for the equalizer stored in the coefficient called "eq-1".
+The command lmc eq "eq-1" info will list the current settings for the equalizer stored in the coefficient called "eq-1", example output:

-The more heavily loaded the computer is by convolution, the longer time it will take to render the new equalizer.
+The more heavily loaded the computer is by convolution, the longer time it will take to render the new equalizer (usually negligible on modern CPUs).
 If the coefficient set it renders to is very short, and the magnitude and phase response is very detailed (sharp edges etc) it will not be able to adapt to it fully.

 Writing your own logic module